deliveroo/routemaster/README.md

 You can if you wish just have these send to `stdout` if no credentials are set.

-It should be quick and easy to get this, or another service up and running in no time.
+It should be quick and easy to get this, or another application up and running in no time.

-- configure the service
+- configure the application
   - set the two environment variables `EXCEPTION_SERVICE` and `EXCEPTION_SERVICE_URL`

 - create a new logger service in `services/exception_loggers` named as set in `ENV['EXCEPTION_SERVICE']`